Towards a Software Architecture Description for Tax Compliance: Research Method

-We conducted two pilot interviews with the author team and a third tax auditor (who was not part of the panel) to address didactical challenges since the panel has no software engineering but a taxation background.
-A pair of a co-author with a taxation background and a co-author with a software engineering background conducted the interviews with the tax experts virtually between 2023-10-24 and 2023-11-03.
-We recorded all interview sessions.
-The interviews were held in English and German.
+We collected empirical data through semi-structured interviews with each expert individually.
+Prior to the main study, we conducted two pilot interviews within the author team and one additional pilot interview with a tax auditor who was not part of the expert panel.
+These pilot interviews were used to address didactical challenges arising from the experts’ taxation background and to refine the interview flow and explanations of software engineering concepts.

-As our interview guidelines show, large parts of the interviews were dedicated to providing contextual software engineering understanding for the tax experts.
-Therefore, we translated and paraphrased only the answers from the interviewees.
-We analyzed the interviews in a team of two: While one researcher of the interview team analyzed the recorded interviews using thematic analysis \citep{Clarke2017}, the second one double-checked findings and mappings in a separate session.
-To avoid translation mistakes and misunderstandings, the final version of the paper was sent to each interviewee, asking for confirmation.
+The interviews were conducted remotely between October~24 and November~3,~2023.
+Each interview was facilitated by a pair of researchers: one with a software engineering background and one with a taxation background.
+This pairing ensured accurate explanation of architectural concepts and appropriate contextualization of tax-related discussions.
+All interviews were recorded and conducted in English or German.

+The interviews focused on the experts’ assessment of the evaluation stimulus, including the perceived plausibility and adequacy of the architecture viewpoint, the usefulness of the architecture view for tax audits, the interpretability of the architectural abstractions, and perceived limitations and risks.
+The interview guidelines are publicly available \citep{Dorner2026}.